stargatedaw/stargate-sample-pack/README.md

   underscores are also acceptable
 - Do not sample from copyrighted songs, TV or any other copyrighted work
-- Please keep the quality high, take the extra time to EQ, trim and process the samples as many times as needed to get the desired sound
+- Please keep the quality high, take the extra time to EQ, trim and process the samples as many times as needed to get the desired sound.
+Considering filtering off excessive low and high frequencies if that makes sense on the particular sample.

 ### Creating the folder structure
 ```